senthilthyagarajan/stencilled.me/content/post/2017-05-02-Harry-Potter-Characters.md

 {{< /highlight >}}

-Their might me an odd instance when the characters might have been connected somehow and I missed it .
+There might me an odd instance when the characters might have been connected somehow and I missed it .
 Feel free to use this <a href="https://raw.githubusercontent.com/senthilthyagarajan/stencilled.me/master/content/post/2017-05-02-Harry-Potter-Characters/hp.json">HP graph</a>
 and make more visualizations.
 Lumos Maxima !!!